The Cannabis Frontier: As Medical Cannabis Moves Mainstream, are Rheumatologists Prepared?

 “Ultimately, we remain committed to exploring an appropriate, efficient, and predictable regulatory framework to allow product developers that meet the requirements under our authorities to lawfully market these types of products,” Gottlieb said.
 “The actions we’re announcing today will allow us to continue to clarify our regulatory authority over these products and seek input from a broad range of stakeholders and examine a variety of approaches and considerations in the marketing and regulation of cannabis or cannabis-derived products, while continuing to protect the public’s health and safety.”

 Despite this progress on the regulatory front, Fitzcharles stressed that a number of nonlegal barriers to acceptance of cannabis as a medical therapy also remain deeply entrenched.
 “To date, cannabis had mostly been smoked, and, therefore, smoking is a deterrent,” she said.
 “Also, cannabis use in a household with young children and teenagers is not recommended.”

-Although the drug is gaining more widespread and mainstream acceptance, Ronald Rapoport, MD, of Southcoast Health in Falls River, Massachusetts, noted that since many patients do not have access to the medical product, they are paying for it themselves.
+Although the drug is gaining more widespread and mainstream acceptance, Ronald Rapoport, MD, chief of the division of rheumatology at Southcoast Health in Falls River, Massachusetts, noted that since many patients do not have access to the medical product, they are paying for it themselves.
 “Cost is prohibitive in many cases,” he said.
 “Also, there are so many products to smoke, or eat, with hundreds of types of cannabis available.
 Patients ask me all the time: Which one do I use?
 It is difficult to give them an answer.”

 Dealing With Misconceptions